 Bee pollen, also known as bee bread or a pollen ball, is pollen that is packed into granules by worker bees for the purposes of feeding younger bees.
 The pollen typically contains many types of fungi, bacteria, and enzymes, as well as a lot of nectar and honey.
 Due to its numerous and well-established health benefits, bee pollen is often sold as a health supplement, sometimes under the name ‘ambrosia’.
 Let’s take a look at those benefits in greater detail now so you can decide for yourself whether this interesting food is suitable for your needs.

 List of Health Benefits

-- Rich in minerals and nutrients – Just one tablespoon of bee pollen provides 1.2 grams of protein, approximately five percent of an adult’s recommended daily amount of copper and vitamin C (vitamin C being one of the most important antioxidants in the world), and approximately two percent of an adult’s recommended daily amount of zinc, an extremely important trace mineral that improves biological functions.
+Rich in minerals and nutrients – One tablespoon of bee pollen provides 1.2 grams of protein, approximately five percent of an adult’s recommended daily amount of copper and vitamin C (vitamin C being one of the most important antioxidants in the world), and approximately two percent of an adult’s recommended daily amount of zinc, an extremely important trace mineral that improves biological functions.